-The City would remove the Pier 42 pier shed and reinforce the existing pier.
+The Pier 42 pier shed would be removed and the existing pier reinforced.
 The shed would be replaced by a new "urban beach" above the East River, with berms reminiscent of dunes separating the continuing esplanade and the beach.
+Beach volleyball courts could be included on the pier.